Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experiments

 with $d$ being an even number, and where $\bm{\Sigma}$ is a block-diagonal matrix consisting of $2 \times 2$ blocks with $1$ on the diagonal and $0.8$ off-diagonal.
 Let $\vx\sim q_0$ and split it into $\vx^{\mathrm{{odd}}}=(x^1, x^3, ..., x^{d-1})$ and $\vx^{\mathrm{{even}}}=(x^2, x^4, ..., x^{d})$, one can show that the MI between $\vx^{\mathrm{{odd}}}$ and $\vx^{\mathrm{{even}}}$ is available in closed form as the following expectation:

 (see \cref{sec: mi_experiment_app} for more details).
 Following prior work, we consider how MI estimation scales across dimensions for $d\in\{20, 40, 80, 160, 320\}$.

 \textbf{Baselines.} We train scRatio under different scheduling strategies to approximate \cref{eq: mi_cf} as a likelihood ratio, using 100{,}000 samples from each of the two distributions.
 The MI is estimated by averaging the learned ratios evaluated on samples from $q$.
-As baselines, we consider the CTSM and TSM models with SB paths as described in \cref{sec: simulated_gaussians}.
-Similar to the previous setting, we adopt CTSM and TSM with SB paths to enable a fair comparison with scRatio in a purely sample-based setting without distributional assumptions.
+As baselines, we consider the CTSM and TSM models with SB paths as described in \cref{sec: simulated_gaussians} as well as a simple classifier model (\cref{sec: mi_experiment_app}).
+Similar to the previous experiment, we adopt CTSM and TSM with SB paths to enable a fair comparison with scRatio in a purely sample-based setting without distributional assumptions.

-\textbf{Metrics and Results.} As the MI is available for different dimensions (see \cref{sec: mi_experiment_app}), we report the Mean Absolute Error (MAE) between the predicted and true value. \cref{tab: mi_results} shows that different variants of scRatio overcome the baselines on three out of five dimensions and achieve the second-best performance on the remaining two.
+\textbf{Metrics and Results.} As the MI is available for different dimensions (see \cref{sec: mi_experiment_app}), we report the Mean Absolute Error (MAE) between the predicted and true value. \cref{tab: mi_results} shows that different variants of scRatio overcome the baselines on four out of five dimensions and tie as best-performing on the remaining one.
 Crucially, adding noise to the flow matching probability path ($\lambda=0.25$) yields significantly more precise performance in higher dimensions.

-\subsection{Single-Cell Differential Abundance Estimation}
+\subsection{Single-cell Differential Abundance Estimation}

 \textbf{Task.} The most common application of likelihood ratio estimation on cellular data is DA analysis, as described in \cref{sec: applications}.
-Here, positive and negative likelihood ratios at individual observations indicate that treatment or control cells, respectively, are overrepresented in the region of gene-expression space corresponding to that cellular state.
+Here, positive and negative likelihood ratios at individual observations indicate that treatment or control cells, respectively, are overrepresented in the region of gene-expression space corresponding to a cellular state.

 \textbf{Dataset.} To compare scRatio with existing methods, we design a semi-synthetic dataset with distinct ground truth levels of treatment and control overrepresentation, similar to \citet{boyeau2025deep}.
 We use a dataset of 68k Peripheral Blood Mononuclear Cells (PBMC) from \citet{Zheng2017}, which we divide into four clusters, with labels $c_i\in\{1,2,3,4\}$ for each cell $i$ (see \cref{fig: appendix_da_1}a).
 Then, we assign to each cell a control ($y_i=0$) or treatment ($y_i=1$) binary label with a cluster-specific probability $\Pi = \{\pi^k\}_{k=1}^4$, such that $y_i\sim\mathrm{Ber}(\pi=\pi^{c_i})$.
 To test the model at different levels of DA, we create 8 datasets with cluster proportions